Modeling with promor

 Notes

-function uses information from the two objects to create a data frame of protein intensities in a suitable format for modeling.
+pre_processfunction uses information from the two objects to create a data frame of protein intensities in a suitable format for modeling.

 - If you run this step with default options, highly correlated proteins (features) will be identified and removed from the data frame.